- System Identification

-After all, if you have a system whose future evolution is so important to predict, why not try to infer a plausible model instead of a convenient one?
+After all, if you have a system whose future evolution is important to predict, why not try to infer a plausible model instead of a convenient one?

 A compact overview is inserted incidentally in Cosma’s review of Fan and Yao —- FaYa03 —- (wherein he also recommends Bosq98, TaKa00 and BoBl07.)

 To reconstruct the state, as opposed to the parameters, you do state filtering.
 There can be interplay between these steps, if you are doing simulation-based online parameter inference, as in recursive estimation.

 Anyway, for what kind of systems can you infer parameters?
 Mutually exciting point processes?
 Yep, EFBS04 do that.

 From an engineering/control perspective, we have BrPK16, who give a sparse regression version.
 Generally it seems it can be done by indirect inference, or recursive hierarchical generalised linear models, generalising the process for linear time series.

 There are many highly general formulations; Kita96 gives a Bayesian “smooth” one.

 See e.g. the HeDG15 paper: